tommyd450/Crust-Studios-Pitch/index.md

 ### Pitch
 [Link to the Pitch](https://youtu.be/F4rMwYagxwk)

-> "We want to deliver the best game we possibly can to our consumers" > Hello
+> "We want to deliver the best game we possibly can to our consumers" - Crust Studios

+Test